Pianist, Music Director, Arranger

 Known for professionalism, preparation and dependability.

-Full time freelancer in the Denver-area music scene for over 10 years.
+Full time freelancer in the Denver-area music scene for over 15 years.
 At Denver Center For The Performing Arts: A LITTLE NIGHT MUSIC (Assoc.
 MD - currently), THE COLOR PURPLE (Assoc.
 MD, Key 2), RATTLESNAKE KATE (Assoc.
 MD, Copyist), OKLAHOMA!
 (Key 2, Synth Programmer), TOMMY (Assoc.
 Conductor, Key 2), THE SECRET GARDEN (Assoc.
 Conductor, Key 2, Synth Programmer).
 At Arvada Center For The Performing Arts: BEAUTY AND THE BEAST (Key 2), ELF!
 THE MUSICAL (Key 2).
 Active throughout the region’s vibrant theater scene (inc. Littleton Town Hall Arts Center, BDT Stage, Midtown Arts Center, Lake Dillon Theatre Co., Centerstage Theatre Co.).
-New musicals in development: IN THE TRENCHES: A PARENTING MUSICAL and IN THE HOLIDAY TRENCHES (creative consultant, arranger, music director); THE MAN IN THE PUSH UP BRA (creative consultant, arranger); 13 TALES OF LOVE AND REVENGE (Denver Center staged reading, Pianist/MD).
+New musicals in development: IN THE TRENCHES: A PARENTING MUSICAL and IN THE HOLIDAY TRENCHES (creative consultant, arranger, MD); THE MAN IN THE PUSH UP BRA (creative consultant, arranger); 13 TALES OF LOVE AND REVENGE (staged reading, Pianist/MD).